Saturday, October 7, 2023

 Saturday, October 7, 2023 | 2:00 – 4:00 PM

-All workshops will be hosted at the Eric P. Newman Education Center (EPNEC) at Washington University School of Medicine.
+All workshops hosted at the Eric P. Newman Education Center (EPNEC) at Washington University School of Medicine.

 Topological Data Science for Health and Environmental Systems Analysis